atlanhq/application-sdk/README.md

 poetry add git+ssh://git@github.com/atlanhq/application-sdk.git#commit-hash
 ```
 - Refer to the [Examples](./examples/README.md) to see how to use the SDK to build applications on the Atlan Platform

-- A production grade SQL application built using Phoenix ApplicationSDK can be found [here](https://github.com/atlanhq/phoenix-postgres-app)
+**A production grade SQL application built using Phoenix ApplicationSDK can be found [here](https://github.com/atlanhq/phoenix-postgres-app)**

 ## Contributing
+Want to contribute to the SDK?
+Here's how you can get started:
-- Slack - _#collab-phoenix_
+- Communication - Use _#collab-phoenix_ to ask questions to the team.
-- Refer to the [Development and Quickstart Guide](./docs/DEVELOPMENT.md) on how to add features to the SDK
+- Development - Refer to the [Development and Quickstart Guide](./docs/DEVELOPMENT.md) on how to add features to the SDK